8:30 AM - 9:00AM - Check-in

 Enrollment in a Sewing Project is REQUIRED for the following three categories:

-Stripe/Print/Plaid Challenge (garment or outfit sewn by member)
+Box Challenge - (garment or outfit sewn by member)

 Check out the State Fashion Revue Judges Guide for rubrics and more detailed information to guide you with your entries.

-Traditional, Upcycled and Stripe/Plaid challenge entries must be sewn as part of the member’s Clothing & Textiles project (aka Sewing).
-There are no project requirements for the CS-Purchased category or the Knit Challenge.
+Traditional, Box Challenge and Vintage challenge entries must be sewn as part of the member’s Clothing & Textiles project (aka Sewing).
+There are no project requirements for the Consumer Science-Purchased, $40 Limit category or the Cosplay Challenge.

 For all entries, the outfit must be produced and modeled by the individual member.